Murdock135/personal_Knowledge_library-pkm-/Docker/_dockerfile.md

 	- `ENTRYPOINT`
 > Note
 > Instructions using the exec form don't invoke the command shell automatically.

+> Note:
+> There's some information on **variable substitution** in this section.
+You can just look it up when you need to.
 # .dockerignore file
 Use the `.dockerignore` file to exclude files and directories from the build context.
 For more information, see [.dockerignore file](https://docs.docker.com/build/building/context/#dockerignore-files).
 # Shell and exec form